stormpath/stormpath.github.io/source/ruby/quickstart/index.markdown

 ***

-## Create an Application
+## Retrieve your Application

-Before you can create user Accounts you'll need to create a Stormpath `Application`.
-An `Application` in Stormpath is the same thing as a project.
-If you're building a web app named "Lightsabers Galore", you'd want to name your Stormpath `Application` "Lightsabers Galore" as well.
+Before you can create user Accounts you'll need to retrieve your Stormpath Application.
+An Application in Stormpath is the same thing as a project.
+If you're building a web app named "Lightsabers Galore", you'd want to name your Stormpath Application "Lightsabers Galore" as well.
+By default, your Stormpath account will have an application already created for you to use.
+We will use this application for the quickstart.

-You can create an `Application` using the `Client` you created in the previous
+You can retrieve your example `Application` using the client you created in the previous step:

-step:
+    applications = client.applications.search name: 'Example Application'

-    application = client.applications.create({
+    application = applications.each.next
-        name: 'My Awesome Application',
-        description: 'Super awesome!',
-    }, {createDirectory: true})

-The code above will create a new `Application`, which we can use later to do stuff like:
+The code above will retrieve your example `Application`, which we can use later to do stuff like:

 - Create user accounts.
 - Log users into their account.
 - etc.

-{% docs note %}
-The only required field when creating an `Application` is `name`.
-Descriptions are optional!
-{% enddocs %}

 ***